MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 ## Extensions and major version upgrade

-Azure Database for PostgreSQL flexible server has introduced an [in-place major version upgrade feature](../flexible-server/concepts-major-version-upgrade.md) that performs an in-place upgrade of the Azure Database for PostgreSQL flexible server instance with just a select.
+Azure Database for PostgreSQL flexible server offers an [in-place major version upgrade feature](../flexible-server/concepts-major-version-upgrade.md), that performs an in-place upgrade of the Azure Database for PostgreSQL flexible server instance with just a some simple interaction from the user.
 In-place major version upgrade simplifies the Azure Database for PostgreSQL flexible server upgrade process, minimizing the disruption to users and applications accessing the server.
 In-place major version upgrades don't support specific extensions, and there are some limitations to upgrading certain extensions.

 The extensions `anon`, `Apache AGE`, `dblink`, `orafce`, `pgaudit`, `postgres_fdw`, and `timescaledb` are unsupported for all Azure Database for PostgreSQL flexible server versions when using in-place major version update feature.